Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Canonical Commutation Relations

 \section{Canonical Commutation Relations}

 We next want to consider the canonical commutation relations satisfied by these creation and annihilation operators.
+The method of this section can be applied to all the examples in \cite{part2} and \cite{quantum-plane} without further ado.
+We shall do this later on for one of the examples from \cite{quantum-plane}.
+One upshot of such an exercise is that the deformation parameter $q$ in those papers is seen to be independent of Planck's constant $\hbar$.

-But our approach here is quite the opposite of the usual approach in which one starts with some generalization or modification of the standard canonical commutation relations (considered as formal relations to be satisfied), and then one looks for realizations (namely, representations) of them as actual operators in some Hilbert space.
+Now our approach here is quite the opposite of the usual approach in which one starts with some generalization or modification of the standard canonical commutation relations (considered as formal relations to be satisfied), and then one looks for realizations (namely, representations) of them as actual operators in some Hilbert space.
 Here we would like to find the appropriate canonical commutation relations that arise from a given Toeplitz quantization, that is, the operators are given first.

 Our first observation is that the creation and annihilation operators all sit inside the algebra $\mathcal{L}$.
 So they generate a sub-algebra of $\mathcal{L}$, which is an object well known in mathematical physics. \begin{definition} The sub-algebra of $\mathcal{L}$ generated by all the creation operators $T_g$, where $g \in \mathcal{P}$, and all the annihilation operators $T_h$, where $h \in \mathcal{P}^*$, is called the {\rm algebra of canonical commutation relations (CCR)} and is denoted by $\mathcal{CCR}(\mathcal{A}, \mathcal{P})$. \end{definition} Alternatively, we will write $\mathcal{CCR}$ if context resolves the ambiguity in this notation.
 This may be a good time to point out that the inner product has been suppressed from our notation of Toeplitz operators.
 Therefore even the notation $\mathcal{CCR}(\mathcal{A}, \mathcal{P})$ is ambiguous.